20. Appendix

 19 |

-Encoder failed |
+Encoder fault |

-Repair or replace the magnetic braid assembly. |
+Repair or replace the magnetic encoder assembly. |

 20 |

-Encoder zero setting fault |
+Encoder zeroing fault |

-1. Re-perform encoder zero calibration;
+1. Re-perform encoder zeroing.

 |